 The Nagoya Castle Spring Festival starts each year with the blooming of the cherry trees.
 You can enjoy the beauty of the more than 1,000 trees planted throughout the grounds in what the Japanese call Hanami (lit. “watch flowers”) whereby people will visit a park or river bank with plenty of cherry blossom trees to eat, drink, and have fun with their friends and family.

 The castle opens its doors longer than usual, welcoming guests until 20:00.
 A stunning light-up event lets the cherry blossoms and castle shine every night in a magical glow.

 The Nagoya Castle Sakura Festival is about more than just the cherry blossoms, though.
 You’ll find lots of limited and original Nagoya Castle souvenirs and there are plenty of events and things to see – do not miss the chance to visit one of the biggest festivals in Nagoya!
 It lasts only as long as the cherry blossoms do, so head down between March 25. to April 10.
 2022 before it’s blown away in the wind.

 Nagoya Castle Summer Festival

-The highlight of the Nagoya Castle Summer Festival is the Bon dancing, Bon Odori, taking place during the evenings in August each year.
+The highlight of the Nagoya Castle Summer Festival is the Bon dancing, Bon Odori, taking place during the evenings between 18:00 and 20:00.
 A stage is set up close to the main gate, where you will find both locals and tourists dancing more or less traditional Japanese Bon dances.
 Each dance has only a small number of dance steps, thus easy to remember.
 Be brave, participate, and just do what everybody else is doing!